BonsaiDen/BiSON.js/README.md

 ## Speed

-Only half as fast as recent *native* JSON implementations, but that's still fast enough, you want to send as little data over the network anyways.
+Only half as fast as recent *native* JSON implementations, but that's still fast enough, as reducing the amount of data being transmitted will save the most time over a TCP connection.

 # Tests